 Call 101 or 999 if it is an emergency.
 You can call them any time of day or night.

 If you are worried about the actions of your landlord get advice as soon as you can.
 Read more about illegal eviction and harassment here.

 If you are worried about repairs or safety in your home, don’t take risks.

 Find out what your landlord’s responsibilities are, and make sure they do what they are supposed to do.

 Always report a repair problem to your landlord in writing or by email.
 If you think there are safety hazards in your home, then contact your local council.
 They can come out and inspect the property and contact your landlord if needed.

 For more advice on repairs see our page here.

-Your landlord or letting agent should have put any deposit you paid in to a tenancy deposit protection scheme at the beginning of your tenancy.
+Your landlord or letting agent should have put any deposit you paid in to a deposit protection scheme at the beginning of your occupation contract.